Robolabo/Mereli/docs/tutorials/worlds.rst

 In this example we have created a circular arena with 2 robots, a blue cube, a red ball and a yellow light.
 Even though we have not yet introduced them, in order to build a more interesting example the robots are controlled by a basic obstacle avoidance controller.
-Moreover, they are equipped with the distance sensor (:py:class:`spike_swarm_sim.sensors.distance_sensor.DistanceSensor`) to detect nearby obstacles and with the joint velocity actuator (:py:class:`spike_swarm_sim.actuators.joint_actuator.JointVelocityActuator`) to control the velocity of the two joints (one per wheel).
+Moreover, they are equipped with the distance sensor (:py:class:`mereli.sensors.distance_sensor.DistanceSensor`) to detect nearby obstacles and with the joint velocity actuator (:py:class:`mereli.actuators.joint_actuator.JointVelocityActuator`) to control the velocity of the two joints (one per wheel).

 .. note::

     An important remark is that the z-axis coordinate of the light sources position has an implicit offset of 0.8m, which is fixed in the URDF file
-    (spike_swarm_sim/models/entities/light_source/light.urdf).
+    (mereli/models/entities/light_source/light.urdf).
 Therefore when creating a light, its z-coordinate is actually z+0.8 to guarantee a minimum light height.